Clinical Study

 AC102: A New Drug to Treat Sudden Hearing Loss

 There is currently no approved medication for the treatment of Sudden Sensorineural Hearing Loss (SSNHL).
-Clinical practice guidelines often recommend the use of corticosteroids.
+Clinical practice guidelines often recommend the use of glucocorticoid.
 Unfortunately, there is only weak evidence that this standard-of-care results in a clinically relevant benefit to the patient.
 Namely, the US Clinical Practice Guideline for the Treatment of Sudden Hearing Loss states that for SSNHL:

 corticosteroid treatment is one of the few treatment options that has any data showing efficacy, although even those data are somewhat equivocal.1

-AC102 Outperforms Corticosteroids in Preclinical Studies
+AC102 Outperforms Glucocorticoids in Preclinical Studies

 AC102 is Safe and Well-Tolerated in Healthy Volunteers